mrets/Help/projects_new_generator.md

 ## Review Registry Operating Documents

 The Registry Operating Procedures detail the requirements and definitions of different types of projects.
 The Operating Procedures are available [here](http://www.mrets.org/resources/documents/).
-If you have not yet registered an M-RETS Organization, visit our Organization registration page [here.](http://app.mrets.org/register)

 <br>